 The key to managing emotions is to treat the conversation as strictly business.
 A debt collector’s entire strategy is to play on your feelings of guilt, anxiety, and fear.
 Remaining calm will throw them off their game and give you the upper hand.

 Debt Collectors are No Different from Telemarketers

-Imagine how satisfying it would be to spoil all the fun for a debt collector who’s been looking forward to calling you again since they left work yesterday.
-Imagine their disappointment when they’re unable to reach your phone number at all, or falling for a hilarious pre-recorded Answer Bot.
+Imagine how satisfying it would be to spoil all the fun for a debt collector?
+Imagine their disappointment when they’re unable to reach your phone number at all, or falling for one of RoboKiller’s hilarious pre-recorded Answer Bots.

-RoboKiller, the #1 phone privacy app, offers call blocking and Answer Bot call recording technology to equip you with the tools to fight back against debt collectors.
+RoboKiller, the #1 robocall blocker app, offers call blocking and Answer Bot call recording technology to equip you with the tools to fight back against debt collectors.
 You can add numbers to your personal blacklist, identify callers in real-time, and much more.
 Click here to get started today!